Her war too: The crucial role of women in World War One

 Their role was to provide essential medical care to the wounded.

-Surprisingly, while these nurses often worked close to the fighting, they showed immense courage and resilience to help suffering soldiers.
+These nurses often worked close to the fighting, and they showed immense courage and resilience to help suffering soldiers.

 In addition, voluntary organizations, such as the Voluntary Aid Detachment (VAD), saw thousands of women - many of whom were middle and upper-class women with no prior experience or training in nursing - offer their services.